TheIRGurus/Workshops/Artifact Enrichment Playbook/Lab-Guide.md

   ![Tech Bootcamp Lab Infrastructure](images/case-overview-playbook.png)
   ![Tech Bootcamp Lab Infrastructure](images/case-playbook-status.png)

-- Finally, once the playbook has finished, you will be able to see the user's queried information in the *Artifacts* tab on the **LDAP Query results**:
+- Finally, once the playbook has finished, you will be able to see the user's queried information in the *Artifacts* tab on the **LDAP Users**:

   ![Tech Bootcamp Lab Infrastructure](images/case-artifact-ldap_results.png)